 Moreover, depending on the application of the rigid Flex and its purpose, the design and layout can be very different from the standard format, so keep in mind that the purpose of the PCB can significantly affect the creation of the PCB.

 The thickness of a Rigid-Flex PCB is very subjective, as depending on the purpose of the build, the difference can be minor or incredibly significant.

 The average board thickness for a rigid Flex PCB can be somewhere between 0.2mm and 0.4mm.
 0.2mm is the average thickness of a single-layer PCB circuit, and 0.4mm is the average thickness of a PCB with nearly four layers.

 Image 3: Rigid Flexible Circuit

-There are many different PCB assembly types which include Flip Chip, Wire harness, Ultrasonic Welding, and in-circuit testing to name a few.
-All of these different types of assembly methods have their benefits, and each one of them is complicated in their own right.
+There are many different PCB assembly types, including Flip Chip, Wire harness, Ultrasonic Welding, and in-circuit testing, to name a few.

 Image 4: Rigid Flexible Circuit